 Only Shop from a Secure Computer

 This is very important because shopping or performing an online transaction on an unsecured computer is unadvisable.
-So avoid using a public computers like cafe, library and so on for your online transaction.
+So avoid using public computers like cafes, library and so on for your online transaction.

 Keep your anti-virus software up to date

-All computer users should install a trusted and updated anti-virus software on their computers to avoid been vulnerable to online attacks.
+All computer users should install trusted and updated anti-virus software on their computers to avoid being vulnerable to online attacks.
 You should also keep your web browser and operating system current with the most recent security patches.
-For those without tech-knowhow, get a anti virus software that update automatically.
+For those without tech-knowhow, get anti-virus software that updates automatically.

 Social media platform

-Online fraudsters are always thinking of every ways trick people into to their traps.
+Online fraudsters are always thinking of every way to trick people into their traps.
 You may feel sharing your credit card information with your friends and family through social media platforms is safe and secure but you are absolutely wrong.
 Why?
-These evil doers can hack your or a friend or family member whatsapp, facebook and other social media platform account.
+These evil-doers can hack your or a friend or family member’s Whatsapp, Facebook, and other social media platform account.
 So please don’t feel too comfortable sharing your credit card information via social media.